LSanten/LSanten.github.io/_mms-md/COLLECTION-GRAPHICS-UI.md

 ---
-layout: default
+layout: letter
-title: "My graphics with communication in mind"
+title: My graphics with communication in mind
 ---
 # A collection of my graphics
 Dear critical creators at SF Chronicle,

 I only started creating intentional graphics in 2022.
 It is my new passion to communicate this way.
 Let me share with you what visuals I create *when...*

 ## when I visualize complex processes metaphorically...